 Distance: 9 km.
 Approx. 4,5 h. walking

-After breakfast return by boat or bus and train to Naples and by shuttle bus to the airport.
-An extra night in a hotel can be booked upon request.
+Departure after breakfast An extra night in a hotel can be booked upon request.

 Options for extra days: Extra days can be booked in any of the accommodations ‘en route’ and extra walking or sightseeing options will be provided

 Possible extension in Capri:There is a direct boat from Positano to Capri.
 The program would be as follows: